stanislav-chekmenev/debugging-dl-models/pycharm_debugging/tasks.md

 You can use the function make_writer in the toy_modules.utils.

 - Find the bugs that affect learning:
-    - When first bug is found, add gradients to tensorboard.
     - For each bug found create a new tensorboard directory to compare results.
     (Example: found bug X --> TB output goes into summaries/bug_X)